bbyk/graph.net/readme.md

 Errors
 ------

-Any errors in making Graph API calls cause a `FacebookAPIException` to be thrown.
+Any errors in making Graph API calls cause a `FacebookAPIException` or a 'TimeoutException' to be thrown.